Konamiman/Z280TechnicalManual/5-Instruction_Set.md

 ### 5.4.1 8-Bit Load Group

 This group of instructions (Table 5-2) includes load instructions for transferring data between byte registers, transferring data between a byte register and memory, and loading immediate data into byte registers or memory.
 All addressing modes are supported for loading between the accumulator and memory or for loading immediate values into memory.
 Loads between other registers and memory use the IR and SX addressing modes.
-An exchanqe instruction is available for swapping the contents of the accumulator with another register or with memory.
+An exchange instruction is available for swapping the contents of the accumulator with another register or with memory.

 The LDUD and LDUP instructions are available for loading to or from the user-mode memory address space while executing in system mode.
 The CPU flags are used to indicate if the transfer was successfully completed.
 LDUD and LDUP are privileged instructions.
 The other instructions in this group do not affect the flags, nor can their execution cause exception conditions.